Objxs is a registered Arizona Corporations Commission LLC, owned by

 Aspen Mountain Holdings.
-Founded in
+Founded in 2007 and reorganized under the Objxs brand in 2019.

-When you hear the term 'fitted contractor' know that it was born here at Objecs in a claustrophobically small, rented office space in Tempe, Arizona.
+When you hear the term 'fitted contractor' know that it was born here at Objecs in a claustrophobically small rented office

 In the early days, our workers provided software-based solutions in a niche market of mostly